A Brave New World?

-- In June 2005, Dr. Robert Lanza and other researchers at Advanced Cell Technology in Massachusetts published a paper reporting that they created cloned cow embryos, implanted them into a cow, and grew them in utero to four months gestation.
+- In June 2005, Dr. Robert Lanza and other researchers at Advanced Cell Technology in Massachusetts published a paper reporting that they created cloned cow embryos, implanted them into a cow, and grew them in utero to four months gestation( fetal farming).
 They then aborted and killed the fetal cows, obtained liver tissue cells, and transplanted the cells into adult cows.
 The authors reported this as an advance in “therapeutic” cloning with future application to humans.

 - Researchers have already developed artificial womb-like environments to grow animal embryos into fetuses.
 Dr. Hug-Ching Liu of Cornell University has grown mouse embryos nearly to term in artificial wombs.

 - Dr. Liu and her team have successfully implanted living human embryos (thawed from the frozen state) into an artificial womb wall.
 She ended the experiment after six days but told reporters she has every intention of allowing embryos to develop further and longer.

 - In a July 2005 article in the online magazine Slate, author William Saletan wrote an article titled “The Organ Factory: The case for harvesting older human embryos.”
 Saletan presents evidence that growing human embryos to eight weeks gestation will become technically feasible in the near future, providing tissues far more valuable than cells from a 14-day embryo.
 Saletan reasons, as many scientists do, that if we are able to do it, why not do it?